quicwg/base-drafts/draft-ietf-quic-transport.md

 STREAM or STREAM_DATA_BLOCKED frame if packets are lost or reordered.

 Before creating a stream, all streams of the same type with lower-numbered stream IDs MUST be created.
-This means that receipt of a frame that would open a stream causes all streams of the same type with lower-numbered stream IDs to be opened in numeric order.
 This ensures that the creation order for streams is consistent on both endpoints.

 In the "Recv" state, the endpoint receives STREAM and STREAM_DATA_BLOCKED